BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 Building a chemical model from parts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Disclaimer: Avoid doing this for all but the very simplest models.
+This is error-prone, tedious, and non-portable.
+For preference use one of the standard model formats like SBML, which MOOSE and many other tools can read and write.

+Nevertheless, it is useful to see how these models are set up.
+There are several tutorials and snippets that build the entire chemical model system using the basic MOOSE calls.
+The sequence of steps is
+typically:

+    #.
+Create container (chemical compartment) for model.
+This is typically
+       a CubeMesh, a CylMesh, and if you really know what you are doing, a NeuroMesh.
+    #.
+Create the reaction components: pools of molecules **moose.Pool**;
+       reactions **moose.Reac**; and enzymes **moose.Enz**.
+Note that when creating an enzyme, one must also create a molecule beneath it to serve as the enzyme-substrate complex.
+Other less-used components include Michaelis-Menten enzymes **moose.MMenz**, input
+       tables, pulse generates and so on.
+These are illustrated in other examples.
+    #.
+Assign parameters for the components.

+        * Compartments have a **volume**, and each subtype will have quite elaborate options for partitioning the compartment into voxels.
+        * **Pool** s have one key parameter, the initial concentration **concInit**.
+        * **Reac** tions have two parameters: **Kf** and **Kb**.
+        * **Enz** ymes have two primary parameters **kcat** and **Km**.
+          That is enough for **MMenz** ymes.
+Regular **Enz** ymes have an additional parameter **k2** which by default is set to 4.0 times **kcat**, but you may also wish to explicitly assign it if you know its value.

+    #.
+Connect up the reaction system using moose messaging.
+    #.
+Create and connect up input and output tables as needed.
+    #.
+Create and connect up the solvers as needed.
+This has to be done
+       in a specific order.
+Examples are linked below, but briefly the order is:

+       a.
+Make the compartment and reaction system.
+       b.
+Make the Ksolve or Gsolve.
+       c.
+Make the Stoich.
+       d.
+Assign **stoich.compartment** to the compartment
+       e.
+Assign **stoich.ksolve** to either the Ksolve or Gsolve.
+       f.
+Assign **stoich.path** to finally fill in the reaction system.

+       There is an additional step if diffusion is also present, see `Reaction-diffusion in a cylinder`_.

+Some examples of doing this are in:

+    * `Making a dose-response curve`_ , which defines a small bistable system including three **Pool** s, two **Enz** ymes and a **Reac** tion.
+    * `Feeding tabulated input to a model`_, which shows how to connect up a **StimulusTable** object to a simple 2-molecule reaction.
+    * `Reaction-diffusion in a cylinder`_, which defines a simple binding reaction and embeds it in a 1-dimensional diffusive volume of a cylinder.

+The recommended way to build a chemical model, of course, is to load it in from a file format specific to such models.
+MOOSE understands **SBML**, **kkit.g** (a legacy GENESIS format), and **cspace** (a very compact format used in a large study of bistables).

+One key concept is that in MOOSE the components, messaging, and access to model components is identical regardless of whether the model was built from parts, or loaded in from a file.
+All that the file loaders do is to use the file to automate the steps above.
+Thus the model components and their fields are completely accessible from the script even if the model has been loaded from a file.
+See
+`Accessing and tweaking parameters`_ for an example of this.

 Oscillation models
 ^^^^^^^^^^^^^^^^^^
+There are several chemical oscillators defined in the ``Demos/tutorials/ChemkcalOscillators`` directory.
+These include:

+1. Slow Feedback Oscillator based on a model by Boris Kholdenko

+.. automodule:: slowFbOsc
+   :members:

+2. Repressilator, based on Elowitz and Liebler, Nature 2000.

+.. automodule:: repressillator
+   :members:

+3. Relaxation oscillator.

+.. automodule:: relaxationOsc
+   :members:

 Bistability models
 ^^^^^^^^^^^^^^^^^^
+There are several bistable models defined in the ``Demos/tutorials/ChemkcalBistables`` directory.
+These include:

+1. MAPK feedback loop model.

+.. automodule:: mapkFB
+   :members:

+2. Simple minimal bistable model, run stochastically at different volumes to illustrate the effects of chemical noise.
+.. automodule:: scaleVolumes
+   :members:

+3. Strongly bistable model.

+.. automodule:: strongBis
+   :members:

 Reaction-diffusion models
 -------------------------
+The MOOSE design for reaction-diffusion is to specify one or more cellular 'compartments', and embed reaction systems in each of them.

+A 'compartment', is used in the cellular sense of a biochemically defined, volume restricted subpart of a cell.
+Many but not all compartments are bounded by a cell membrane, but biochemically the membrane itself may form a compartment.

+A reaction system can be loaded in from any of the supported MOOSE formats, or built within Python from MOOSE parts.

+The computations for such models are done by a set of objects:
+Stoich, Ksolve and Dsolve.
+Respectively, thse handle the model reactions and stoichiometry matrix, the reaction computations for each voxel, and the diffusion between voxels.
+The 'Compartment' specifies how the model should be spatially discretized.

 Reaction-diffusion in a cylinder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^